 Contact a Weatherford Car Accident Lawyer About Your Claim

-You should always think about contacting a lawyer after a car accident, even if you believe you are partially at fault for a car accident.
+In you have been injured in a car crash in Weatherford, TX, you should always think about contacting a lawyer after a car accident, even if you believe you are partially at fault for a car accident.
 You may still be entitled to compensation to help cover your medical bills, lost wages, and physical and emotional pain and suffering caused by your injuries.

 One of the advantages of working with an experienced lawyer is that he or she can carefully review evidence to accurately value your claim.
 This is difficult to do on your own, as there are many factors that determine the value of an injury claim.

 At Stephens, Anderson & Cummings, our Weatherford car accident attorneys work on contingency.
 This means there is no fee for your initial consultation and we will not assess legal fees unless you receive compensation.